HL7/VhDir/pages/_includes/vhdir-healthcareservice-intro.md

 **Extensions:**

-1. Restriction (0..*) - indicates restrictions on the use/release of information associated with a healthareService
 1. Boundary (0..*) - indicates a region/area in which the service is available, consisting of:
     1. Region (1..1) - a URI to a KML or GeoJSON object defining the region/area
     1. LocalName (0..*) - a friendly description of the region/area (such as the colloquial name of the region)